luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

 {{% /codefig %}}

-Whatever value is in `DATABASE_NAME` is hardcoded into the release artifact at compilation.
-After you deploy you cannot change it.
+Whatever value is in `DATABASE_NAME` is hardcoded into the release artifact at compile time.
+Once it is compiled you cannot change it.
 Ever.

 Blog posts, articles, and Stackoverflow questions have all been written about compile time environment variables.
 Even Plataformatec wrote an article, [_How